emberjs/website/source/blog/2018-08-03-the-ember-times-issue-58.md

 ## [The Quest for Better Documentation](https://github.com/ember-cli/rfcs/pull/120)

 There’s a [brand new RFC (Request for Comments)](https://github.com/jenweber/rfcs-1/blob/cli-guides/active/0000-cli-guides.md) for restructuring and refreshing the Ember CLI docs.
-[Jen Weber](https://twitter.com/jwwweber) prepared a great overview of what needs to change to make **Ember CLI documentation great again**.
+[Jen Weber](https://twitter.com/jwwweber) prepared a great overview of what needs to change to improve **Ember CLI documentation**.
 This is especially important since these changes could empower new contributors, correct outdated information and make the learning process way easier.

 Besides a restructure of the information architecture, Jen proposes to use personas as a way of understanding what changes are needed, as well as transforming the site into an Ember app.